dst/micro-loan/README.md

 ## Heroku deployment
 Automatic deployment is possible for Heroku users, but please be aware that "1x standard dyno" has not enough RAM and CPU to start micro-loan app in 60 seconds (boot timeout).
+PX dyno should be used instead.

 - Copy gradle.properties.example to gradle.properties
     - Set api key
     - Set app name
 - Create app: $ ./gradlew herokuAppCreate
-- Deploy app: ./gradlew herokuAppDeploy
+- Deploy app: ./gradlew herokuAppDeploy (or "git push heroku master" to be more aware what is going on)
 - Check logs: heroku logs -t
 - RESTful web service waits to serve your requests at address http://your-app-name.herokuapp.com